Criminal trial and appeal lawyer | violence, sexual and drug charges

 Co-counsel in an appeal heard in the Court of Appeal.

-This decision is the leading case on the guidelines which all courts must follow when sentencing defendants convicted of offending involving Class A controlled drugs (e.g. methamphetamine).
+This decision is a leading case on the guidelines which all courts must follow when sentencing defendants convicted of offending involving Class A controlled drugs (e.g. methamphetamine).

 Successfully defended my client in a judge-alone trial.